Skycoder42/QPathEdit/README.md

 You can check out the documentation by clicking on QPathEdit, or download the files below.

 ### Usage - A simple Example
 Since the QPathEdit is just a simple widget, you can use it like any other widget.
-To use the class, simply download the zip below and add the "qpathedit.pri" to you project - thats all you need (Just add `include(<path_to>/qpathedit.pri)` to your project and all the includes/libray imports/... will be done by that file!).
 The following example will create a simple window with the QPathEdit inside.
 If the user enters a path, the new path will be logged on the console:

 ```cpp